codingnninja/koras/docs/documentations/concepts/hydration.md

 ### Avoiding hydrations from template literals

-Maybe you don't like how hydrated functions look in the browser, you can use conditional statements to trigger functions in a component.
+Maybe you don't like how hydrated functions look in browsers, you can use conditional statements to trigger functions in a component.

 ```js
 function Box({item:"water", isBrowser}){